raman-sc/VASP/README.md

  2. Macroscopic dielectric tensor

 ### Phonons at Γ-point
-In VASP, phonons at Γ-point can be computed either using finite displacements: `IBRION=5` or `IBRION=6`; or density functional perturbation theory (DFPT): `IBRION=7` or `IBRION=8`.
+In VASP, phonons at Γ-point can be computed either using either:

+ * finite displacements: `IBRION=5` or `IBRION=6`; or
+ * density functional perturbation theory (DFPT): `IBRION=7` or `IBRION=8`.

 Only finite displacements are available when hybrid functional is employed.

 ### Macroscopic dielectric tensor
-In VASP, macroscopic dielectric tensor can be computed using either DFPT: `LEPSILON=.TRUE.` or from frequency dependent dielectric matrix calculation: `LOPTICS=.TRUE.`.
+In VASP, macroscopic dielectric tensor can be computed using either:
+ * DFPT: `LEPSILON=.TRUE.`;
+ * or from frequency dependent dielectric matrix calculation: `LOPTICS=.TRUE.`.

 In the latter case, hybrids functionals could be employed.

 ## Changelog